 These days, 90% of lead nurturing will likely not take place at the doorstep, but it is a good reminder that timing is everything.
 Regardless of how amazing your product is, or how interested your lead may be, catch them at the wrong time and you could be written off forever.

-Reach your audience where they are – whether they’re on their phone, in their home, or opening emails – at the time they wish to be contacted.
-As part of the personalization package, make sure you ask them the when that best time is and how they wish to be contacted.
+Reach your audience where they are – which is pretty much always on their phones – at the time they wish to be contacted.
+As part of the personalization package, make sure you ask them when that best time is and how they wish to be contacted.

 “Some people believe holding on and hanging in there are signs of great strength.
 However, there are times when it takes much more strength to know when to let go and then do it.” — Ann Landers

 If it is a promising lead and you see signs of growth, try adding these three tips to the journey and monitor your results.
 While this is a great start, find a system that works for you and keep up to date on the latest practices and you will certainly keep those leads alive!